 As a Texas VA PTSD lawyer from Gregory M. Rada, Attorney at Law knows, post-traumatic stress can develop after someone has been in a traumatic event, such as an assault, combat, or a disaster.
 Most people will have some degree of a stress reaction following a traumatic incident.
 However, if these reactions do not resolve over time and they interfere with your life, then you may have post-traumatic stress disorder (PTSD).
 If you want to know if you are eligible for disability benefits for PTSD, then do not hesitate to contact Greg for a free consultation to learn more.

-In the screening process for PTSD, getting a better understanding of PTSD and how it affects you can help with your disability benefit eligibility.
 To receive benefits for PTSD, you’ll have to submit a claim for compensation.
 As your VA PTSD lawyer can explain, when you submit your disability claim, you will also have to fill out one of these forms:

 Veterans with PTSD may experience frequent mood swings, and struggle to adjust their emotional state.
 They may have difficulty responding to certain events or interactions from other people.
 One moment a person with PTSD may be in a positive mood, but then one interaction can sway them into another extreme, and they may suddenly get into a bad mood.
-Feeling constant mood swings can be highly disruptive in a veteran’s life, and it can affect their ability to do their tasks at their job or communicate with others in a healthy way.
+Constant mood swings can be highly disruptive in a veteran’s life, and it can affect their ability to do their tasks at their job or communicate with others in a healthy way.

 A common behavior that is seen in many veterans who have been diagnosed with PTSD is social isolation.
-Many veterans feel that they cannot talk to many people or keep relationships easily.
+Many veterans feel that they cannot talk to people or keep relationships easily.
 Their instinct may be to withdraw from others, including family members and friends that they have previously been close to.
 This type of behavior can be harmful because it prevents veterans from seeking or getting the psychological help and social support that they need.

 If you are a veteran who has been afflicted by PTSD, you may be able to receive compensation.
 Find out if you qualify so that you can obtain benefits that you are eligible for.
 Obtain the help of a trusted Texas VA PTSD lawyer from Gregory M. Rada, Attorney At Law so that you can go through the application process with ease.